tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 * Shiny Charm after completing Hoenn Pokedex
 * Modern Sturdy Ability (maybe toggleable?)
 * Starter ability battle feedback (potentially infeasible)
-* Increase Mirage Island Odds (or an easy way to enable it)
 * Add a way to see Secret ID in-game
 * Adding some Shiny Pokemon battles as a nod to the anime
 * Use Legendary Beast's themes for their in-game encounters